stain/s11.no/content/2022/phd/methods-included/index.md

 The CWL standard support polylingual and multi-party workflows, for which they enable computational reuse and portability (see also the CACM Box for main features).
-To do so, each release of the CWL standards has two[6] main components: (1) a standard for describing *command line* tools; and (2) a standard for describing *workflows* that compose such tool descriptions.
-The goal of the **CWL Command Line Tool Description Standard**[7] is to describe how a particular command line tool works: what are the *inputs* and *parameters* and their types; how to add the correct flags and switches to the *command line* invocation; and where to find the *output files*.
+To do so, each release of the CWL standards has two[^6] main components: (1) a standard for describing *command line* tools; and (2) a standard for describing *workflows* that compose such tool descriptions.
+The goal of the **[CWL Command Line Tool Description Standard](https://w3id.org/cwl/v1.2/CommandLineTool.html)** is to describe how a particular command line tool works: what are the *inputs* and *parameters* and their types; how to add the correct flags and switches to the *command line* invocation; and where to find the *output files*.

+[^6]: The third component, *Schema Salad*, is only of interest to those who want to parse the syntax of the schema language that is used to define the syntax of CWL itself.

 The CWL standards define an *explicit language*, both in syntax, and in its data and execution model.
 Its textual syntax is derived from